mauricio-cantu/typescript-llm-integration-ls/readme.md

 In `package.json` there are already individual scripts to run each example, but of course you can also run them through `node` directly.
 In this case don't forget to indicate the .env file location through `--env-file` flag.

 Models are exported from `src/models.ts`.
 Use the ones already exported or add new ones if you'd like.
 If you're going to use different models/providers, don't forget to add the necessary API Key in the root `.env` file (check links at the end to know where to get API keys).

-## Node version

-As this project was made for study/presentation purposes only, it was set up using Node v23 (as in the `.nvmrc` file) to allow some useful experimental features during development such as native TypeScript support.

 ## Useful links and resources